gristlabs/aws-lambda-upload/README.md

 resource of `arn:aws:lambda:<region>:<account-id>:function:<function-name>`.
 Read more [here](http://docs.aws.amazon.com/lambda/latest/dg/lambda-api-permissions-ref.html).

-To use `--s3` or `--cfn` flags, the credentials need to give you the permission to read and create objects in the relevant S3 bucket.
+To use `--s3` or `--cfn` flags, the credentials need to give you the permission to list and create objects in the relevant S3 bucket.
 E.g. the following policy works for the default bucket used by `aws-lambda-upload`:

 <details>